Year Started: 2002

 Ships in Fleet: 5

 Summary: This cruise line features some of the best cuisine and itineraries in the cruise industry, a top pick for value and excellence in style

-Once upon a time (2001) a company called Renaissance Cruises had eight identical ships and the reputation of a maverick; known for pleasing an abundance of faithful followers while upsetting a good number of travel agents for their (at the time) innovative use of the Internet for direct marketing to consumers.
-Renaissance was a favorite small cruise line for many people because of its small ships (700 passengers), well above-average cuisine, destination-oriented cruises featuring port-a-day itineraries, casual dress code and open-seating dining including a main dining room, dinner-time buffet and in two, no additional charge, alternative dining venues.
+Once upon a time (2001) a company called Renaissance Cruises that was a favorite cruise line for many people because of its small ships (700 passengers), well above-average cuisine, destination-oriented cruises featuring port-a-day itineraries, casual dress code and open-seating dining including a main dining room, dinner-time buffet and in two, no additional charge, alternative dining venues.
 At the same time, they were held in contempt by many travel agents who saw them going directly to the consumers in a very deliberate fashion, eliminating the agent and her commission at almost every opportunity.

-Thankfully, that past has nothing to with Oceania Cruises, whose management knew from the start that if they wanted to have a chance in the cruise business they had to change their ways.
+Thankfully, that past has nothing to with Oceania Cruises, whose management knew from the start that if they wanted to have a chance in the cruise business they had to re-establish good relations with travel agents.
 And so they did.

 Like a Phoenix out of the ashes, in 2002, the Renaissance cruising concept was reborn to two cruise executives who gave it a new name, Oceania Cruises.
 The two execs were former Renaissance president Frank Del Rio and a former president of Crystal Cruises, Joe Watters.
 They started by relicensing one of the original eight Renaissance ships and renamed it Oceania Regatta.
 As far as the former concept was concerned, they kept the good parts; the ships, cuisine and itineraries, and changed the bad; establishing a new policy where travel agents are well compensated for booking Oceania Cruises.